-If you are reading this article and are a parent of school-aged children, you must be taking a recess break!
+If you are reading this article and are parents of school-aged children, you must be taking a recess break!
 My guess would be that you and one of your children just finished watching an online video from your child’s teacher.
 Maybe you just took a break from RAZ kids, or finished uploading a completed assignment to Seesaw.
 Either way, you, the parent-turned-teacher are exhausted already.
 Your other children are asking questions about their assignments.
 You need a break, so you’ve made an executive decision: it’s recess time.
 By the way, this is morning recess so you’re only about a third of the way through the school day.

 This might not be an exact match of your experience during the school closures due to Covid-19, but this is my wife’s life at the moment.
 For me, all this education happening at our home is a beautiful thing, but it does make it challenging to get my regular work done.
 I have a deep love for Christian education, even when it happens at my own home, but I do need to apologize to all you educators out there – I had to put on noise-cancelling headphones in order to write this opening paragraph.